barryclark/jekyll-now/_posts/2016/2016-10-27-Sun-Moon-Red-Blue.md

 A new trailer that showcases the new Pokémon and characters can be found below.
 It's always nice to see the high res images come through, but seeing everything in action is always exciting!

+As we get closer to release I'll keep posting information as it comes in.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/5uWAMwcRGmU' frameborder='0' allowfullscreen></iframe></div>